crunchy234/akahu_to_budget/README.md

 This is the workhorse.
 It connects to Akahu, gets the transactions, and then syncs them to Actual Budget and/or YNAB.

 It's implemented as a Flask app so you can run it locally and it will keep running.
+The first sync is triggered automatically on startup.
+For subsequent syncs you should use the web interface.
 There is minimal security, mostly because the webhooks don't take parameters so the worst someone can do is sync your budget prematurely.

 You can run the sync by going to http://localhost:5000/sync